Note: Read the primer on Using Miles if you have not already.

 Searching With United Airlines

-If you are booking an award with Star Alliance partner airlines rather than on Singapore Airlines directly, you will need to follow the search steps at Searching With United Airlines.
-Partner awards cannot be booked online, so you need to call Singapore Airlines at (800) 742-3333 to complete your booking over the phone.
+If you are booking an award with Star Alliance partner airlines rather than on Singapore Airlines directly, you may still want to search following the steps at Searching With United Airlines.
+Although Singapore Airlines has now added the option to search for and book Star Alliance partner awards online, the interface is still a bit clunky.
+Ultimately, you may want to go back to Singapore Airlines to book your flights to avoid the $25 phone booking fee.
+Otherwise, you can call Singapore Airlines at (800) 742-3333 to complete your booking over the phone.

 Searching With Alaska Airlines

-If you are booking an award with Alaska Airlines, you can use their award search to find availability.
-Partner awards cannot be booked online, so you need to call Singapore Airlines at (800) 742-3333 to complete your booking over the phone.
+Similarly, if you are booking an award with Alaska Airlines, you might prefer to use their own award search rather than Singapore’s to find availability.
+Again, you will either have to go back to Singapore’s website to book the flights you found or call Singapore Airlines at (800) 742-3333 and pay the $25 phone booking fee.

 Advanced Tips & Tricks